johndoe31415/x509sak/README.md

                         Use a hardware token which stores the private key.
 The parameter gives the pkcs11 URI, e.g.,
                         'pkcs11:object=mykey;type=private'
+  --pkcs11-so-search path
+                        Gives the path that will be searched for the "dynamic" and "module" shared objects.
+The "dynamic" shared object is libpkcs11.so, the "module" shared object can be changed by the --pkcs11-module option.
+The search path defaults to
+                        /usr/local/lib:/usr/lib:/usr/lib/x86_64-linux-
+                        gnu:/usr/lib/x86_64-linux-
+                        gnu/openssl-1.0.2/engines:/usr/lib/x86_64-linux-
+                        gnu/engines-1.1.
+  --pkcs11-module sofile
+                        Name of the "module" shared object when using PKCS#11 keys.
+Defaults to opensc-pkcs11.so.
   -p capath, --parent-ca capath
                         Parent CA directory.
 If omitted, CA certificate will be self-signed.